-Sound Art Student Anthony Sertel Dean Recieves The 2022 Campbell Award
+Sound Art Student Anthony Sertel Dean Receives The 2022 Campbell Award

 Graduating Sound Art student Anthony Sertel Dean ’22 is among the winners of Columbia University’s prestigious Campbell Award.